Diagnosing motors with the push of a button

 “Today, you can spend up to $100,000 on a winding analyzer,” says Mark Peden, president of Alliance Pump and Mechanical Service, Independence, MO, “but at the same time you could find a very robust model at a much lower price.”

-Peden, whose company services utilities, including water and wastewater treatment plants, as well as municipal, commercial and industrial pumping equipment, elected to do the latter, investing in a powerful portable winding analyzer and motor tester.
-Not only was the price in the lower range, but also the system is easy enough to use that highly trained specialists are not required to operate it.
+Peden, whose company services utilities – including water and wastewater treatment plants as well as municipal, commercial and industrial pumping equipment – elected to do the latter, investing in a powerful portable winding analyzer and motor tester.
+Not only was the price in the lower range, but also the system was easy enough to use that highly trained specialists were not required to operate it.

 “We’re a motor shop, which means we clean motors and install or service windings,” Peden explains.
 “We use an electronic analyzer to test the integrity of the motor windings, to ensure that they are going to provide our customers with dependable performance.”

-The motors Alliance Pump and Mechanical services have sometimes been subjected to harsh conditions, including excessive heat, debris, or occasional lightning strikes, all of which mean that windings have to be replaced.
+The motors that Alliance Pump and Mechanical Service worked on have sometimes been subjected to harsh conditions, including excessive heat, debris, or occasional lightning strikes, all of which mean that windings have to be replaced.
 When a damaged or simply worn out pump and motor assembly arrives at the shop, Alliance technicians disassemble and thoroughly inspect the motor.
 The windings are then cleaned, baked and surge tested to make sure they are good.